What Is a Healthcare Ombudsman? Texas Guide for Facilities

 • Individuals concerned about suspected abuse or mistreatment of themselves or others.

+When seeking guidance from a Texas ombudsman, complaints or questions can be submitted directly to the branch that oversees the particular service of concern.
 For example, family members concerned that a loved one is being neglected at a nursing home would contact the Long-Term Care Ombudsman.
-Alternatively, an individual who needs help finding a mental health counselor would contact the Behavioral Health Ombudsman
+Alternatively, an individual who needs help finding a mental health counselor would contact the Behavioral Health Ombudsman.

-Tips for Facilities Undergoing Investigations
+3 Tips for Facilities Undergoing Investigations

 If your facility has been reported to an ombudsman office, it can understandably be a stressful experience to undergo an investigation into your operations.
-But remember, an ombudsman is trained to provide an objective solution for both you and your patients/residents.
+But remember, an ombudsman is trained to provide an objective solution for both you and your patients.
 They also serve as a valuable resource that can help you improve the way you deliver care.

-But, what exactly should you do when undergoing an investigation by an ombudsman?
+What exactly should you do when undergoing an investigation by an ombudsman?
 Texas facilities can follow these tips to make the process as smooth as possible:

 Stay Up-To-Date With Regulatory Compliance